 PermitsRestricted Area Permit & Kanchenjunga Conservation Area Project Permit

-• Trek to the world’s 3rd highest peak, the iconic Mount Kanchenjunga (8,586 m)
+• Trek to the majestic Mount Kanchenjunga, the world’s third-highest peak (8,586 m)

-• Follow the wild Tamur River Valley with stunning mountain scenery
+• Follow the rugged Tamur River Valley, offering breathtaking mountain vistas

-• Pass through verdant rhododendron forests and high alpine fields
+• Traverse lush rhododendron forests and expansive alpine meadows

-• Witness dramatic views of Kanchenjunga’s five soaring summits
+• Marvel at the stunning views of Kanchenjunga’s five towering summits

-• Reach Kanchenjunga Base Camp, situated at the edge of ancient glaciers
+• Reach Kanchenjunga Base Camp, located at the edge of ancient glaciers

 11. Ghorepani Poon Hill Trek